Yellastro2/porfolio/README.md

   - LowCam 0.4MP:

-  Subpar photos and videos from your overpriced Pixel camera, as if it were a beaten-up Nokia 3310
+  Low-quality photos and videos with your expensive Pixel camera, as if it were an old Nokia.
+Premium access that disables ads is organized through its own backend, in conjunction with a telegram bot https://t.me/LowCam_bot

 <img src="https://github.com/Yellastro2/porfolio/blob/main/res/photo_2025-04-19_11-26-02.jpg" width="300"/> <img src="https://github.com/Yellastro2/porfolio/blob/main/res/photo_2025-04-19_11-25-44.jpg" width="300"/>